 Stepping back into the new church, the arcades disappear into dimness thanks to the huge, dark expressionist window at the south end.
 It does not let in much light.
 Halfway along the west side is the lady chapel, and this is worth more than a second glance.
 The altarpiece depicts Our lady of Walsingham flanked by St Thomas More and St John Fisher, but the real star of the piece is the relief of the Annunciation on the front of the altar, which is believed to be the work of the great Eric Gill.

 If you are an enthusiast of good early 20th century devotional art, you will find much here to enjoy.
 Canon MacBride's book records that many of the early furnishings were commissioned from the Stuflesser workshop at Ortisei in Italy.
 Theirs is the great rood above the entrance to the sanctuary.
 Theirs also are the Stations of the Cross, which spent the First World War in the hold of a German freighter impounded at Genoa.

-In short then, this is a marvellous building, and not to be missed by any Norfolk church explorer.
-I think that, along with the Catholic church at Bungay in Suffolk, it is one of the finest of East Anglia's Catholic churches, and perhaps the best pre-WWI 20th century church in England.
+In short then, this is a fascinating building, and not to be missed by any Norfolk church explorer.
+I think that, along with the Catholic church at Bungay in Suffolk, it is one of the best of East Anglia's Catholic churches, and one of the best pre-WWI 20th Century churches in England.
 And, thanks to Scott, it remains Sheringham's only listed building.

 Simon Knott, July 2006